-Health, Safety and Travel Insurance Advice for Travel to Germany
+Health, Safety, and Travel Insurance Advice for Germany

 Germany has long been a favorite destination for expatriates, students, young professionals and retirees alike, and it’s easy to see why; Oktoberfest, historic castles, ancient forests, world-class cuisine, and recreation make a living here a distinct experience.
 In addition to its 80 million residents, cultural centers like Berlin, Munich, and Hamburg draw in millions of tourists each year, rendering Germany the seventh most visited country in the world.
 As one of the most powerful economies in Europe, the German labor force is renowned for its strong work ethic and technological innovation, evidenced by the quality of auto manufacturers including BMW, Mercedes-Benz, Porsche, and Audi, to name a few.
 Quality is of the utmost importance here, and the country has one of the most developed and extensive transportation networks on the continent.

 Before you get swept up in all the magnificence Germany has to offer, below is an overview of the most important healthcare, insurance, and safety information that short-term and long-term visitors need to know to make the transition as smooth as possible.